nity4jain/python_fallsem/README.md

 # Python

-all the codes in python!!
+all my fall sem, 1st year codes in python!!